Insight and Inspire Speakers

 Master Event Designer and Event Specialist, Lena Malouf Consultancy

 Lena Malouf was born into a business family and conditioned to provide client communications and service beyond expectation.
 Through the course of forty plus years in the Floral and Special Events Industries she is considered the ultimate professional.
 In addition her exceptional expertise in design & décor brings international recognition as master designer.

 Through Lena's spectacular career she is the recipient of World Awards; Life Memberships ILEA and AIFD; and honoured with the prestigious Life Achievement Awards in both USA and Australia.

 Malouf maintains the passion for this industry and stays connected to emerging and professional associates through dynamic presentations and highly informative publications.

 What’s next for tourism and events in Australia?
-CEO of Australia’s global tourism marketing agency John O’Sullivan outlines the plan, opportunities going forward and how every person in the Australian events industry can contribute to ensuring “There’s nothing like Australia” rings true both in Australia and around the world.
+Executive General Manager of Events at Australia’s global tourism marketing agency Penny Lion outlines the plan, opportunities going forward and how every person in the Australian events industry can contribute to ensuring “There’s nothing like Australia” rings true both in Australia and around the world.